unrealwork/atsd-use-cases/DataShorts/EU_Debt/README.md

 ## Status

 <span style='color: red'>**We're investigating the discrepancies between the Eurostat data and the graphical presentations here.
-We'll update the graphics as soon as the issues is resolved.**</span>
+We'll update the graphics as soon as the issue is resolved.**</span>

 ## Debt Total